Robbie Williams: Songwriting partnerships

-Robbie Williams’s solo career has been shaped by a succession of major songwriting and production collaborators whose input defined his evolving sound from the late 1990s onward.
+Robbie Williams's solo career has been shaped by a succession of songwriting and production collaborators whose input defined his evolving sound from the late 1990s onward.

+Throughout his solo career, Robbie Williams has rarely composed songs through traditional instrumental songwriting, instead developing material primarily through a vocal-led and collaborative process.
+While he possesses limited formal instrumental ability, Williams has frequently described his voice as his principal compositional tool, constructing melodies, phrasing, emotional and lyrical ideas over instrumentals supplied by collaborators.

 From his debut Life thru a Lens (1997) through Escapology (2002), Williams worked primarily with Guy Chambers.
-According to interviews and retrospective articles, Chambers served as Williams’s “musical director” during this era and the two produced a string of hits including “Angels”, “Feel” and “Let Me Entertain You”.
+According to interviews and retrospective articles, Chambers served as Williams's musical advisor during this era and the two produced a string of hits including "Angels", "Feel" and "Let Me Entertain You".

 For the 2005 album Intensive Care, Williams partnered with Stephen Duffy, which marked a move toward more mature, guitar-driven songwriting and adult-contemporary pop rock.
 The following year, with Rudebox (2006), Williams embraced a diverse set of collaborators from across dance, hip-hop and electronic pop — including Mark Ronson, William Orbit and Pet Shop Boys — and the resulting album stands as his most experimental.
 In 2009, Williams worked with producer Trevor Horn for Reality Killed the Video Star, combining classic pop songwriting with rich electronic production.